 "My classes expose students to the rich tapestry of religious diversity on and off campus and give students tools to communicate across difference in their lives after Goucher.”

-Ann W. Duncan (Ph.D., University of Virginia) is Associate Professor of Religion.
+Ann W. Duncan (Ph.D., University of Virginia) is Associate Professor of Religion and the Roxanna Cannon Arsht '35 Professor of Ethics and Leadership.
 Her research and teaching focus on intersections of religion and public life including religion and politics, new religious movements, the religious “nones” and motherhood and American Christianity.
-Dr. Duncan's coursea often integrate community-based learning and interfaith dialogue as well as exploration of the religious diversity within the Baltimore, MD area through field work projects and site visits.
+Dr. Duncan's courses often integrate community-based learning and interfaith dialogue as well as exploration of the religious diversity within the Baltimore, MD area through field work projects and site visits.

 Research, Scholarship, Creative Work in Progress